 The controversy has already consumed substantial time that I could be spending on new research, teaching, and administration, and I cannot afford more time to respond to each new charge made by Conway, Roughgarden, et al. Please feel free to send an email to me, however.
 I am most likely to respond to comments that suggest a serious effort to understand my arguments (especially by reading my book).

 - Roughgarden appeared on KQED for a 2007 Forum episode with host Michael Krasny called Transgender Theories.
-That episode included Mara Keisling, Bailey, and Alice Dreger, who had just gotten the New York Times’ Benedict Carey to write about her defense of Bailey.
+That episode included Mara Keisling, Bailey, and Alice Dreger, who had just gotten the New York Times’ Benedict Carey to promote Dreger’s cover-up of Bailey’s academic misconduct.
 Stanford neurobiologist Ben Barres calls in during the episode.

 Evolution’s Rainbow (2004)

-- Roughgarden laid out her research on sex and gender diversity in the 2004 book Evolution’s Rainbow: Diversity, Gender, and Sexuality in Nature and People.
+- Roughgarden laid out the latest research on sex and gender diversity in the 2004 book Evolution’s Rainbow: Diversity, Gender, and Sexuality in Nature and People.

 Criticism of biased language in biology